toinfinityai/infinity-datasets/smartfacility-robotics-basic/README.md

 The Smart Facility: Robotics Basic Dataset is a synthetic, open-source dataset for smart facility and robotics applications.
 It includes 20 videos as captured by a multi-camera system moving through a complex warehouse environment.
 The dataset features in-domain actions, items, and ground truth annotations that support a variety of algorithms, including:

 - Human pose classification for smart ergonomics
-- PPE classification and detection for safety/risk assessment
+- PPE detection and classification for safety or risk assessment
 - Obstacle avoidance
 - Inventory tracking
 - Multi-camera SLAM applications